crisp-dev/gulp-uglify-es/README.md

 # gulp-uglify-es
-gulp stream to uglify with 'uglify-es' (es6 supported).
+gulp stream to uglify with 'terser' (es6 supported).

+terser is the new 'uglify-es'. uglify-es is no longer maintained.

 ## Install
 npm install --save-dev gulp-uglify-es